open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 * `microservice.definition.json` - the Horizon metadata of this microservice.
 Note a few of the significant json fields:
     * `specRef`: along with the `version` and `arch` this is the unique identifier for this microservice, and ideally a URL to a web site that documents the microservice for potential users of it.
     * `deployment`: contains the docker image(s) that make up this microservice, and how the Horizon agent should run them on each edge node:
-        * `image` - the full docker image name (including the registry, if not in docker hub)
+        * `image` - the full docker image name (including the registry, if not in docker hub).
+To store images in the IBM Cloud Registry, see these [instructions](Container-Registries.md).
         * `cpu` - this field name is also used as the docker defined DNS name that workloads can use to contact it.
 * `userinput.json` - the runtime input values specified by the edge node owner for the microservice or the Horizon agent.
 Microservices should require as little input from the edge node owners as possible, ideally none, which is the case here.
 Note within the file:
     * `url`: this must match the `specRef` in `microservice.definition.json`